-Schools, nurseries, child minders and colleges closed on Friday 20 March - except for those looking after children of 'key workers' and vulnerable children.
+Following the closure of schools, nurseries, child minders and colleges March 2020 - except for those looking after children of 'key workers' and vulnerable children - new guidance from the government will now see some children able to go back to school.

-New guidance from the government will see some children able to go back to school from June.
-See more information for parents and carers to help prepare for the wider opening of nurseries, schools and colleges from 1 June.
+See more information for parents and carers to help prepare for the wider opening of nurseries, schools and colleges from 1 June 2020.

 You can also find out more about the measures being taken to reduce the risk to your children, teachers and school staff.

 Weekly food shopping vouchers for children eligible for free school meals

 The government has launched a food shopping voucher scheme to support children eligible for free school meals while schools are closed due to coronavirus.